Achieving Plastic Circularity: Choosing the Best Plastic Offsetting Option - Plastic Collective

 Addressing the Unintended Consequences of EPR Programs

-The Philippines’ experience demonstrates that while EPR programs are valuable, there can be unintended consequences when the focus shifts away from circularity.
-Whilst there is clearly an important role for the cement industry in the Philippines and most other economies, the goal of EPR programmes is to improve circularity and reduce plastic pollution through financing expansion of plastic recycling capacity.
+The Philippines’ experience demonstrates that while EPR programs are valuable, there can be unintended consequences when the focus shifts away from circular plastic initiatives.
+Whilst there is clearly an important role for the cement industry in the Philippines and most other economies, the goal of EPR programmes is to improve circularity and reduce plastic pollution through financing expansion of plastic recycling capacity, therefore increasing recycling rates.
 The Philippines government has an opportunity now, as it moves into its next phase of EPR programme development, to address this unintended consequence and fully embody the concepts of circularity and ‘polluter pays’ in its programme.
 A pivot towards credit methodologies that support more circular ends-of-life could support this in both the Philippines and other countries where EPR programmes are being implemented.

 Paving the Path Towards True Circularity

-The road to achieving plastic circularity is filled with challenges, but it’s not impossible.
+The road to achieving plastic circularity and a optimised plastic value chain is filled with challenges, but it’s not impossible.
 By choosing the right plastic credit methodologies and prioritising circular end-of-life solutions like reuse and mechanical recycling, we can make a real difference.
-The plastic credit market may still be in its early stages, but with careful planning and investment, it has the potential to become a powerful tool in the fight against plastic pollution.
+The plastic credit market may still be in its early stages, but with careful planning and investment, it has the potential to become a powerful tool in the fight against plastic pollution such as single use plastic packaging.

 Subscribe To The Plastic Collective Newsletter